West Texas FC

+West Texas FC is a men's soccer club based in Midland, Texas.
+Owned by Jason and Melina Cannon, the club competes in the Ranger Division of USL League Two, an amateur league in the United States league system.
+It plays its home games at Astound Broadband Stadium.
+West Texas FC was founded in 2009 as the "West Texas Sockers", and underwent various rebrandings as they competed in the Premier Development League (now USL League Two) and the National Premier Soccer League, and expanded their market to nearby Odessa, Texas.
+It adopted its current name after a hiatus and buyout in 2022.

 History

 The team joined the USL as an expansion team in 2009, The team's ownership group included Miles Prentice and Bob Richmond, who also owned the Midland RockHounds.
 The team opened its inaugural season on April 10, 2009 with a 1–0 win over the Arizona Sahuaros in an exhibition match at Grande Stadium.
 The Sockers played their first official game on May 2, 2009, a 2–0 loss to the El Paso Patriots.
+The team's average attendance was 2,782 in the 2009 season, and 2,501 in 2010.
+(Note: Attendance stats are calculated by averaging each team's self-reported home attendances from the historical match archive.)